pab-nguyen/pab-nguyen.github.io/_posts/2013-12-28-introducing-hyde.md

 ---
 layout: post
 title: Introducing Hyde
-summary: Hyde is a brazen two-column Jekyll theme that pairs a prominent sidebar with uncomplicated content.
+summary: "Hyde is a brazen two-column Jekyll theme that pairs a prominent sidebar with uncomplicated content.
 It's based on Poole, the Jekyll butler.

 ### Built on Poole